Biden administration boosting weekly supply of COVID-19 vaccine doses to states

 Among others, New York Governor Andrew Cuomo told Wallensky that the CDC tracking system is "misleading" because some states are holding second doses of the vaccine in reserve for people who have received their first shot, while other states are opting to give out doses as they receive them.

-"Counting that second dose, when we have to set it aside, is unfair," Cuomo said on the call, according to two participants.
+"Counting that second dosage in the equation, I think, is misleading," Cuomo said on the call.

+"Certainty is very valuable to us," Cuomo also said, according to the audio of the call.
+"We have never gotten everything we've needed through this whole Covid situation — not through the federal government or through the private sector.
+But just having facts and certainty is a very big plus."

 Other governors asked if the CDC could better explain to the public the breakdown of a state's vaccine allotment – how much is considered a "first dose," and how much is considered a second dose.
 Doing so, these governors stressed, would help temper and inform the public's understanding of how quickly the shots are being distributed.